Climate change and the expansion of international trade are likely to increase the threat posed to Britain's woodlands by tree pests.

 John Heuch (Arboricultural Association)

-The Northern Ireland Forest Service has observer status at the meetings.
+The Northern Ireland Forest Service has observer status.